solid-contrib/information/decision-making-processes.md

 # The Solid Panel
 Solid Panel members need to demonstrate a good grasp of the philosophy of the Solid Project, a good track record of being constructive and helpful, significant contributions to Solid project's goals, in any form and willingness to dedicate some time to improving Solid.

 The Solid Team consults the Solid Panel for advice on occasion when an internal Solid Team vote is not sufficient.
 Sufficiency is judged by the Solid Team.
-The Solid Panel can request a vote on issues that they feel are important to open up to a wider vote.
+The Solid Panel can request a vote on issues that they feel are important to open up to a Solid panel.
 If there are two Solid Panel members who back the first Solid Panel request for a vote, the vote will go ahead.

 ## Mandate
 The Solid Panel make decisions that shape the future of the project.
 The Solid Panel are expected to act as role models acting as custodians of Solid on behalf of all those who rely on Solid.
 The Solid Team will intervene where neccessary, in online conversations or at official Solid Events on the rare occasions that a situation arises that requires intervention.